beego/beedoc/en-US/mvc/controller/config.md

 	autorecover = false
 	viewspath = "myview"

-These configurations will replace beego's default value.
+These configurations will replace Beego's default value.

 You can also configure many values which your application needs, such as database connection: